nogibjj/Ailina_Aniwan_Mini_Project_4/README.md

 [![CI](https://github.com/nogibjj/ailina_aniwan_project_1/actions/workflows/hello.yml/badge.svg)](https://github.com/nogibjj/ailina_aniwan_project_1/actions/workflows/hello.yml)

-# IDS706 - Mini Project 1 - Ailina Aniwan
+# IDS706 - Mini Project 4 - Ailina Aniwan

-## Python GitHub Template
+## GitHub Actions Matrix Build for Multiple Python Versions

-This repository is used for my first Data Engineering assignment in IDS 706.
-It serves as a template for future assignments in this course.
+### Project Overview
+This project is part of the IDS 702: Data Engineering course and demonstrates how to ensure Python code compatibility across different environments using GitHub Actions.
+By configuring a matrix strategy, the workflow tests Python versions 3.8, 3.9, and 3.10, ensuring consistent performance and stability across these versions.

+### Key Features
+* Matrix Strategy: Tests run across Python 3.8, 3.9, and 3.10 in parallel.
+* Automated Testing: Each commit triggers tests, providing immediate feedback on code compatibility.
+* Cross-Version Support: Ensures consistent behavior across Python versions, minimizing version-specific issues.

+### How It Works
+* The `hello.yml` file in the `.github/workflows/` configures the GitHub Actions workflow.
+It uses the setup-python action and a matrix to test different Python versions.
+* When changes are pushed to the repository, tests in `test_main.py` automatically validate the functionality of `main.py` across Python 3.8, 3.9, and 3.10.

 This repository includes the following components: